Did you miss Part 1? Please click here: Part I: The Truth Behind “10,000 Toddlers”.

-- Examines the dangers of a self-proclaimed ADHD expert using these public controversies as opportunity to self-promote rather than educate.
+- Examines the dangers of a self-proclaimed ADHD expert using these public controversies as an opportunity to self-promote rather than educate.

 - Suggests a link between The New York Times anti-ADHD reporting and the recent CDC guidelines on treating ADHD in young children.

 Most of you are familiar with the long-running attacks that The New York Times has long waged on psychiatry.
-It pre-dates Schwarz—but probably not his supervising editor.
+It pre-dates Alan Schwarz—but probably not his supervising editor.

 The paper’s crusades include performing the unscrutinized bidding of Senator Chuck Grassley (R-I) in persecuting pediatric psychiatric researchers.
 I touch upon it in this post (Dr. Thomas E. Brown Responds to NYT’s Alan Schwarz), which includes a rebuttal to the paper from preeminent ADHD expert Thomas E. Brown, PhD..